Brazil: Private Antitrust Enforcement

-As a general rule, the Brazilian civil liability system authorises the recovery of damages in order to compensate,10 but not to punish violators.
+As a general rule, the Brazilian civil liability system authorises the recovery of damages in order to compensate the plaintiffs,10 but not to punish violators.
 For that reason, any indemnification granted to individuals or entities harmed by anti-competitive practices should be limited to the damages effectively suffered by them.

-This does not stop plaintiffs from requesting indemnification bearing punitive features.
-Indeed, some court precedents have accepted such requests, stating that the decision must have a pedagogic nature in order to discourage recidivism by the violator.
+This does not limit plaintiffs from requesting indemnification bearing punitive features.
+Indeed, some court precedents have accepted such requests, stating that the decision must have an exemplary nature in order to discourage recidivism by the violator.
 However, in cases in which the Brazilian case law has granted punitive damages for pain and suffering, the amount arbitrated has been substantially less than the amounts granted by US courts.11 To date, no punitive damages have ever been imposed in connection with anti-competitive practices.

-Indeed, plaintiffs can request any sort of material loss suffered, including decrease in profits, market share, share value, etc (in case of competitors), or even the difference between the regular price and the higher price paid for a given product or service, as a result of the illegal practice (in case of direct purchasers or ultimate consumers).
+Indeed, plaintiffs can claim for any sort of material loss suffered, including decrease in profits, market share or share value (in the case of competitors) or even the difference between the regular price and the higher price paid for a given product or service as a result of the illegal practice (in the case of direct purchasers or ultimate consumers).

 The main challenge for plaintiffs will be to prove the occurrence of real damages.
-It is true that our procedural law grants them a vast array of possibilities to produce evidence, including the presentation of documents, accounting/economic expert examinations, witnesses, etc. However, the question will be whether court-appointed experts will have the necessary expertise to quantify such damages, making justices comfortable enough to convict violators.
-Given the lack of experience of judges, court experts and attorneys, we should expect disproportional and non-standardised decisions.
+It is true that Brazilian procedural law grants plaintiffs a vast array of possibilities to produce evidence, including the presentation of documents, accounting or economic expert examinations and witnesses.
+However, the question will be whether court-appointed experts will have the necessary expertise to quantify such damages, making justices comfortable enough to convict violators.
+Given the lack of experience of judges, court experts and attorneys, we should expect disproportionate and non-standardised decisions.

 Indeed, in the few private antitrust cases where courts have imposed the duty to indemnify, there is no clear path on how to quantify damages.
 Especially in collective actions, most of them refer to what the Brazilian doctrine calls ‘collective moral damages’, in addition to the effective material damage suffered by the group of private individuals.
 While the legality of such concept is highly controversial in Brazil, courts have made use of it, almost as a way to assure that the violator will pay some sort of indemnification, given the uncertainty and difficulties in arbitrating effective damages.